 I ordered a regular hamburger, lettuce-wrapped, with pickles, grilled mushrooms and ketchup.
 When you order, you can choose as many toppings as you want for the same price.
 Choose from tomatoes, onions, relish, jalapeno peppers, and a variety of condiments to complete your burger.
 The regular bunless burger is 440 calories.
 (If you’re watching calories, order the bunless Little Hamburger, it comes with only one patty and is 220 calories.)

-The only issue is when you get it bunless, you make a huge mess.
-I had juice dripping down my arms as I tried to eat the burger without looking like a slob!
-(My husband’s experience wasn’t so messy because the bun soaked up the juices.)
+The only issue is when you your burger lettuce wrapped, you end up making a huge mess.
+I had juice dripping down my hands as I tried to eat the burger without looking like a slob!
+(My husband’s experience wasn’t so messy because the bun soaked up the juices from his burger.)
 Let’s just say I went through plenty of napkins.
-Depite the mess, it was completely and utterly delicious!
+Despite the mess, the burger was completely and utterly delicious!
 I now understand the hype.

 I also ordered a large fry, which I shared with my family.
-I have no idea how many I consumed, but let’s just say the large sized fry was huge – and was more than enough for my entire family to have plenty of fries to go around.
-The server told me the fries are handcut each morning using fresh potatoes.
-There’s a sign in the front of the store that announces where today’s pototaoes are from too.
+I have no idea how many fries I consumed, but let’s just say the large sized fry was huge – and was more than enough for my entire family to have plenty of fries to go around.
+The server told me the fries are hand-cut each morning using fresh potatoes.
+There’s a sign in the front of the store that announces where today’s potatoes are from too.
 (Wish I took a picture of that – next time!)

-I’ve since eating there, I’ve learned some interesting things about Five Guys worth sharing.
-All burgers are made from 100% ground beef.
+First, I learned that all Five Guys burgers are made from 100% ground beef.
 There are no fillers – which means there is no added gluten to worry about.

 Whatever Five Guys is doing, they sure are making a tasty burger worth the whole-hearted recommendation of Good For You Gluten Free.